How Can I Prevent False Alarms?

 - Replace batteries as indicated on the keypad when they get low

-We have an entire library of tutorials videos on how to install and operate your alarm system.
+We have an entire library of tutorial videos on how to install and operate your alarm system.
 Feel free to review them whenever.

 How to handle a false alarm?